Tomarchelone/Future/README.md

 ## Installation

 Download "ogr" and "ogr_lib.py" to convenient directory.
-Add line "export PATH=$PATH:<path>" to your ".bashrc" file in your home directory, where
-<path> is the path to the "ogr" file.
+Add line "export PATH=$PATH:path" to the end of your ".bashrc" file in your home directory, where path is the path to the "ogr" file.
 Reboot.
-Now you should be able to start
-by typing "ogr" in your terminal.
+Now you should be able to start by typing "ogr" in your terminal.
 Tested on Ubuntu 17.10.